Augusta Regional Airport: Commercial use

 By the 1990s, Bush Field tenants and visitors were contributing about $290 million in annual economic activity with nearly 2,200 jobs attributed to the airport.
 In 2000, Bush Field was renamed Augusta Regional Airport at Bush Field.

 The self-sufficient airport, which has never used tax dollars, completed the first-ever "Master Plan" in 2002.
 The Master Plan serves as a road map for future economic growth and development at and around the airport.

 Several former World War II buildings of Georgia Aero Tech remain at Bush Field.
 The former mess hall, administration building, and ground school buildings formed part of the airport's terminal building.
 The original swimming pool remained until 2008, but with a hotel built around it rather than cadet barracks.
 The hotel, pool, and terminal buildings were demolished in conjunction with the building of an entirely new terminal building.
 The FAA currently occupies the former Link trainer building.
 All the hangars are still in use – including the one moved from Daniel Field in 1941.

-The ARFF Department at Augusta Regional Airport works on 3- to 24-hour shifts.
+The airport’s Aircraft Rescue and Firefighting (ARFF) unit operates continuous coverage in compliance with FAA Part 139 requirements.

 In 2021, Augusta Regional Airport became the home of Augusta University Health's AirCare program.
 The air ambulance service through Metro Aviation provides medical transport services to Augusta University Medical Center from on-scene responses and from transportation to and from other medical facilities.